andy-byers/CalicoDB/doc/design.md

 Trees are of variable order, so splits are performed when nodes (pages that are part of a tree) have run out of physical space.
 Merges/rotations are performed when a node has become totally empty.

+#### Tree nodes
+A tree node is a database page that is part of a tree.
 Tree nodes can be 1 of 2 types: internal or external.
 External nodes store records (key-value pairs) sorted by key.
 They are arranged as a doubly-linked list, with the leftmost node containing the smallest keys.